epiverse-trace/git-rstudio-basics/index.md

 ## Prerequisites

-In this lesson we use Git from Rstudio.
+In this lesson we use Git from Rstudio console and terminal.
-Some previous experience with R and Rstudio is expected, *but isn't mandatory*.
+Some previous experience with R and Bash is expected, *but isn't mandatory*.